DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Our Approach

 \textbf{Image-to-3D.} For the image-to-3D task, an image $\tilde I^r_\text{RGB}$ and a foreground mask $\tilde I^r_\text{A}$ are given as input.
 Zero-1-to-3 XL~\citep{liu2023zero,deitke2023objaverse} is adopted as the 2D diffusion prior.
 The SDS loss can be formulated as:

-where $\epsilon_\phi(\cdot)$ is the predicted noise by the 2D diffusion prior $\phi$, and $\Delta p$ is the relative camera pose change from the reference camera $r$.
+where $w(t)$ is a weighting function, $\epsilon_\phi(\cdot)$ is the predicted noise by the 2D diffusion prior $\phi$, and $\Delta p$ is the relative camera pose change from the reference camera $r$.
 Additionally, we optimize the reference view image $I_\text{RGB}^r$ and transparency $I_\text{A}^r$ to align with the input:

 where $\lambda_\text{RGB}$ and $\lambda_\text{A}$ are the weights which are linearly increased during training.
 The final loss is the weighted sum of the above three losses.

 \textbf{Text-to-3D.} The input for text-to-3D is a single text prompt.
 Following previous works, Stable-diffusion~\citep{rombach2022high} is used for the text-to-3D task.
 The SDS loss can be formulated as: